ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 **REPEAT** the steps 1-6 to install and configure the webserver on the VSIs in subnets of all the zones and don't forget to update the html with respective zone information.

 ## Using load balancers to distribute traffic
 In this section, you will create two load balancers.
 One in each region to distribute traffic among multiple server instances under respective subnets within different zones.

 1. Navigate to **Load balancers** and click **New load balancer**.
-2. Select **vpc-dallas** and the resource group the VPC was created followed by the selection of **Dallas** region.
+2. Give **vpc-lb-dallas** as the unique name and Select **vpc-dallas** as your Virtual private cloud followed by the resource group the VPC was created and  **Dallas** as the region.
+3. Select the private IPs of both **Dallas 1** and **Dallas 2**.
-3. Create a new back-end pool of VSIs that acts as equal peers to share the traffic routed to the pool.
-Set the paramaters with the values below and lick **create**.
+4. Create a new back-end pool of VSIs that acts as equal peers to share the traffic routed to the pool.
+Set the paramaters with the values below and click **create**.
 	- **Name**:  Dallas-pool
 	- **Protocol**: HTTP
 	- **Method**: Round robin